 Find a Harassment Defense Attorney in Georgetown, TX

-If you were arrested for harassment in Central Texas, you will want to contact Law Office of Price & Wiggins, P.C. as soon as possible.
-Law Office of Price & Wiggins, P.C. represents residents and visitors in Killeen, Temple, Cedar Park, Leander, Harker Heights, and several other nearby areas in Williamson County and Bell County.
+If you were arrested for harassment in Central Texas, you will want to contact Law Office of Michael J. Price, P.C. as soon as possible.
+Law Office of Michael J. Price, P.C. represents residents and visitors in Killeen, Temple, Cedar Park, Leander, Harker Heights, and several other nearby areas in Williamson County and Bell County.

 Georgetown criminal defense lawyer Michael J. Price can negotiate to help you achieve the most desirable outcome, including possibly having criminal charges reduced or dismissed.